 - Kanchenjunga South Base Camp Trek -17 Days

 Alpine Zone: 3,900-4,600m.
-Woody vegetation in thsi zone of moist alpine scrub consists of stuned junipers, roses and rhododendron, gentian and saxifrange abound.
-Hardy alpine grasses include Carex, Juncus and Poa.
-Look out for herds of blue sheep foraging on hillsides above treeline.
-Perhaps, you may see signs of snow leopard that preys on these she.
+Woody vegetation in this zone of moist alpine scrub consists of stunned junipers, roses, rhododendron, gentian, and saxifrage abound.
+Hardy alpine grasses include Carex, Juncus, and Poa.
+Look out for herds of blue sheep foraging on hillsides above the treeline.
+Perhaps, you may see signs of snow leopards that prey on these she.